dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

+= 6.1.1 =
+- Fix: Issue with transactions search in admin is now fixed.
+- Fix: When editing wallet adapter settings, it is now possible to uncheck boxes for boolean values.

 = 6.1.0 =
 - Add: New option "Admin must approve withdrawals".
 When on, pending withdrawals must be approved by an admin in the Transactions list screen using the "Approve" batch action.